MEETINGS AND PROGRAMS

 Our chapter projects support the State and National Society objectives.

 - Administer the DAR Good Citizens Award and Essay contest in local schools

 - Publicize and celebrate Constitution Week

-- Sponsor Special Projects Grants
+- Sponsor Special Projects Grants in our communities

-- Collect items for returning military
+- Collect items for military

 - Support our local historical societies

 - Hold and participate in lineage workshops